online conference transcript

 These and other developments can be researched by anybody including the lay public, at Pub Med - from the National Library of Medicine.
 Good luck.

 David: I want to thank Dr. Cady for being our guest tonight and doing a wonderful job.
 We appreciate you sharing your knowledge, expertise and insights with us.
 I also want to thank everyone in the audience for coming tonight and participating.
-We have a large and growing community and you can usually find people interacting almost any hour of the day or night.

 Dr. Cady: Thank you for the opportunity to be here, David.